 In outbound migrating adult green sturgeon, cable activation was associated with a 14.9 % increase in the proportions of migrations that crossed the cable location, a 2.3 % increase in the proportion of migrations that involved detections at Bay Bridge, and a 4.0 % decrease in the proportion of successful migrations (i.e., detections at Golden Gate).
+Transit times of outbound migrations from Carquinez to Golden Gate were not affected by crossing the cable location but were trending towards being longer if the fish was detected at Bay Bridge and were significantly longer after cable activation versus before activation.
 For inbound migrating adult green sturgeon, periods of cable activity were associated with a 6.5 % decrease in the proportion of migrations that involved detections at Bay Bridge and a 1.5 % increase in the proportion of successful inbound migrations (i.e., detections at Carquinez).
-Overall, cable activity did not predict the probability of crossing the cable location or of being detected at Bay Bridge for either outbound or inbound green sturgeon.
+The proportion of migrations that involved crossing the location of the cable was not impacted by cable activation as all inbound migrations involved crossing the cable location.
+Transit times for the reach between Golden Gate and Carquinez were significantly longer if fish were detected at Bay Bridge and were significantly shorter during periods of cable activity versus inactivity.
+Overall, cable activity had opposite effects on outbound and inbound green sturgeon migrations.
+While outbound migrations took significantly longer after cable activation, along with a small increase in cable crossing, a very small increase misdirected movements to Bay Bridge, and a very small decrease in successful migrations to Golden Gate, inbound migrations took significantly less time after cable activation, along with a very small decrease in the number of misdirections to Bay Bridge and a very small increase in successful migrations to Carquinez.
+Despite the significant effect on transit time, cable activity did not strong impact the ability of green sturgeon to complete their outbound or inbound migrations.
+Despite the significant effect on transit time, cable activity did not strong impact the ability of green sturgeon to complete their outbound or inbound migrations.